 Include free resources

-We have handpicked some of the best company newsletters examples and examine what makes them the top picks of 2021.
+We have handpicked some of the best company newsletters examples and examine what makes them our top picks.

 1. Email on Acid